 To evaluate Global Mapper, you can request a 14-day trial license that will allow you to test all of its features and functions.
 During this time, you will be limited to two exports for each file type (vector, raster, and elevation).
 Activating Optional Modules or Extensions

 In recent releases of Global Mapper, additional functionality has be added to the software through preconfigured modules or third party extensions.
 To activate these add-on components, click the Help menu and choose Module/Extension License Manager.
 Modules require the purchase of the appropriate license and include the LiDAR module (for more information, see page 19).
-Extensions are typically developed and registered by third party developers.
-Two preconfigured extensions are installed with Global Mapper: the Overview Map extension and the COAST extension for analyzing the financial impact of coastal flooding.
+Extensions are typically developed and registered by third party developers however a preconfigured extension called the COAST extension is installed with Global Mapper.
+This add-on component is used to analyze the financial impact of coastal flooding.

 Navigating the Interface

 Software Layout

 Global Mapper's user interface has been designed to provide easy and intuitive access to all of the software's features and functions.
 The key elements of the interface are the menus, the toolbar, and, of course, the map window itself.
 A variety of dialog boxes and floating windows provide access to additional tools or more advanced functionality.